russellsamora/svelte-keyboard/README.md

 ### Special values

-- `delete` displays a delete svg icon
+- `Backspace` displays a backspace svg icon
+- `Enter` displays an enter svg icon
+- `Space` displays a spacebar
+- `Shift` displays "ABC" or "abc" to toggle case, no event fires
-- `page1` displays "123" and will switch to the second page, no event fires
+- `Page1` displays "123" and will switch to the second page, no event fires
-- `page0` displays "abc" and will switch to the first page, no event fires
+- `Page0` displays "abc" and will switch to the first page, no event fires

 ## Development